Import¶

 └── user=****

-• vkv will error if the enabled secret engine already exist, you can use --force to overwrite the destination engine, if the destination path contains a subpath (root/sub), vkv will then insert the secrets to that specific directory
+<source>and<destination>don't have to be the root path of a secret engine, you also specify sub paths and copy them another secret engine.vkvwill error if the secret engine already exists, you can use--forceto overwrite the destination engine, if the destination path contains a subpath (root/sub),vkvwill then insert the secrets to that specific directory

 ⚠️ vkv import can overwrite important secrets, always double check the command by using the dry-run mode (--dry-run) first